Backups on Divio Cloud are in accordance with two key principles.

 What’s backed up?

-- database - in our case, the Postgres database that Django uses for persistent storage
+- database - the Postgres database that Django uses for persistent storage, made available for download as a binary Postgres database dump

-- media files - files uploaded/processed/stored by the project’s applications
+- media files - files uploaded/processed/stored by the project’s applications, made available for download as a tarred archive, and including a manifest file of contents

 Backups are initiated in two different ways: